-Contractors can make significant tax savings by investing in Individual Savings Accounts (ISAs), especially if they take a long term view with their investments.
+Contractors can make significant tax savings by investing in an Individual Savings Accounts (ISAs), especially if they take a long term view with their investments.
+ISAs are now also known as NISAs, or New Individual Savings Accounts following the reforms introduced in 2014.

-According to Tony Harris from ContractorFinancials, ISAs are a very flexible method of saving for retirement: “Contractors can benefit from ISAs in a number of ways.
+ISAs are a very flexible method of saving for retirement: “Contractors can benefit from ISAs in a number of ways.
 Unlike pensions they don’t attract the same upfront tax boost but are far more flexible in the way contractors can take out their money.
-ISAs are a highly tax efficient and flexible method of saving for retirement.”
+ISAs are a highly tax efficient and flexible method of saving for retirement.

 ISAs must be funded by a contractor’s post tax income so, unlike pensions, they cannot be funded using limited company income.
 However, there is no tax payable on the income received from ISA savings and investments.

-Contractors can invest up to £7,200 (£10,200 if you are aged 50 or over - and for everyone from April 2010) every year in ISAs and the total amount saved can mount rapidly.
-ISAs are offered by most major financial institutions and contractors can choose which option suits them best, although it is generally best to seek the advice of an independent financial adviser (IFA).
+Contractors can invest up to £15,000 every year in ISAs and the total amount saved can mount rapidly.
+ISAs are offered by most major financial institutions and contractors can choose which option suits them best, although it is generally best to seek the advice of a financial adviser .

 Which ISA to choose?